 Short Overview of the Human Brain Project

-The Human Brain Project (HBP) is building a research infrastructure to help advance neuroscience, medicine and computing.
-It is one of four FET (Future and Emerging Tehcnology) Flagships, the largest scientific projects ever funded by the European Union.
+The Human Brain Project (HBP) is building a research infrastructure to help advance neuroscience, medicine, and computing.
+It is one of four FET (Future and Emerging Technology) Flagships, the largest scientific projects ever funded by the European Union.

 The HBP also undertakes targeted research and theoretical studies, and explores brain structure and function in humans, rodents and other species.
 In addition, the Project studies the ethical and societal implications of HBP’s work.

 The HBP at the EU's Tallin Digital Summit, September 2017.

 A taste of the HBP Open Day 2017, in Glasgow, UK.